sohamsatyadharma/galaxyClassifier/README.md

 4. The image was flipped using both horizontally and vertically by a two coin toss (Eg: An HH outcome would mean the image is flipped both horizontally and vertically, while a HT outcome would mean a horizontal flip but not a vertical flip).

 The CNN resulted in an RMSE ~ 0.098.

+Referred to Sander Dieleman's [blog](https://benanne.github.io/2014/04/05/galaxy-zoo.html) on the topic.